 Overcoming the effects of Employee Engagement / Disengagement requires using all eighteen (18) of the Principles & Mindsets included in Guerilla Leadership.

-Getting everyone moving in the right direction…and loving it…is both an art and science. -Andrew Kallman
+Getting everyone moving in the right direction…and winning…is both an art and science. -Andrew Kallman

 Your thoughts?
 Let’s chat…